moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 This tutorial has the following assumptions on system configuration:

-1. Isacc 2022.2.0 is installed on a Ubuntu 20.04 host in the "$HOME/.local/share/ov/pkg/isaac_sim-2022.2.0" directory
+1. Isacc 2022.2.0 is installed on a Ubuntu 20.04 host in the "$HOME/.local/share/ov/pkg/isaac_sim-2022.2.0" directory. (this is the default location)
-2. Docker is installed
+2. Docker is installed.
-3. You clone this repo so that you can build a Ubuntu 22.04 Humble based Docker image that can communicate with Isaac and run this tutorial
+3. You clone this repo so that you can build a Ubuntu 22.04 Humble based Docker image that can communicate with Isaac and run this tutorial.

 Introduction to ros2_control
 ----------------------------